-- QuickBooks: A great alternative to FreshBooks, QuickBooks is an office-based edition if the popular accounting software.
+- QuickBooks: A great alternative to FreshBooks, QuickBooks is an office-based edition of popular accounting software.
 The features range from bounced checks tracking to email template customization.
 You can start with a minimum monthly subscription and purchase additional features as you go.

-- Xero: While being a financial collaboration app for small business, Xero has also found an audience with freelancers.
+- Xero: While being a financial collaboration app for small businesses, Xero has also found an audience with freelancers.
 It offers enterprise-grade functionality and has been dubbed the “handiest asset for managing financial activities” by many industry professionals.
-If you are willing to spend more for your invoice software, this is by far the best choice.
+If you are willing to spend more on your invoice software, this is by far the best choice.

 Invoice template for freelance work

 Even though now you know how to create an invoice for freelance work, it’s good to have a template that you can base your invoices on.
 Here are some great examples of such (and they are absolutely free):